Get started with Jira Service Management for admins

 Your first stop for learning how to get started with Jira Service Management.

-Insight in Jira Service Management is a Premium and Enterprise only feature.
-It is compatible only with company-managed projects.
-Learn more about Insight.
+Assets in Jira Service Management is a Premium and Enterprise only feature.
+Tell me more about Assets.

 Step 1:

 Create a schema.
 A schema is a collection of object types and objects.
-This could contain your entire organisation's assets and configuration items, or just a specific part – having multiple schemas can allow for different teams to manage the assets that are important to them.
-Learn more about structuring objects in Insight.
+This could contain your entire organization's assets and configuration items, or just a specific part – having multiple schemas can allow for different teams to manage the assets that are important to them.
+Learn more about structuring objects in Assets.

 Start by creating just one and populate it with object types and objects.
 This will allow you to create object types and objects for Jira Service Management to find and show in the issue view and portal. e.g. Servers.
 Learn how to create schemas.